Free Account Opening + AMC Free Demat

 6. Statutory Auditors

-NCD's auditors perform audits and assure the issuer's financial statements and related disclosures.
+The auditors appointed for the NCD issue perform audits and assure the issuer's financial statements and related disclosures.
 The statutory auditors play a critical role in ensuring the accuracy and reliability of the financial information provided to NCD holders and other stakeholders.
 The roles and responsibilities of auditors are described below:

-• Preparation of unaudited interim financial statements in accordance with Ind AS.
+• Preparation of unaudited interim financial statements in accordance with Ind AS (Indian Accounting Standards).

-• Perform a comprehensive audit of the issuer's annual financial statements of the issuer, including the balance sheet, income statement, cash flow statement and notes to the financial statements.
+• Perform a comprehensive audit of the issuer's annual financial statements, including the balance sheet, income statement, cash flow statement and notes to the financial statements.

 • Evaluate the issuer's compliance with relevant accounting standards such as Generally Accepted Accounting Principles (GAAP) or International Financial Reporting Standards (IFRS).